garethjevans/test-tekton-client/README.md

 # test-tekton-client

-A test project to be used with the tekton-client-plugin
+A test project to be used with the tekton-client-plugin.
+Mainly used for testing PRs